Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Numerical Experiments

 \paragraph{Data and Background} The true initial condition is chosen after evolving a random, isotropic initial field through the system until a consistent set of gyres is obtained; see Figure~\ref{fig:expt2-snap}.
 As standard in SC-4DVAR literature~\cite{evensen2022data,freitag2018low,Bousserez2020enhanced,dauvzickaite2021randomised}, the background estimate is chosen as $\B{x}^b_0 = \B{x}^{\rm true}_0 + \B\gampr^{\frac{1}{2}} \B\xi$, where the covariance matrix $\B\gampr = (-0.06 \B\Delta^*)^{-2}$, and $\B\Delta^*$ is the discrete 2-D Laplacian with homogeneous Dirichlet boundary conditions, and $\B{\xi} \sim \mc{N}(\B{0}, \B{I})$.
 The system is observed every $\Delta t = 0.001225$ non-dimensional time unit (corresponding to roughly $6$ hours of oceanic flow) for $n_t = 8$ sequential instances.
 The data is collected on a sensor network $16 \times 16$ grid, equally spaced in each dimension, as displayed in \cref{fig:expt2-snap}.
 The observation error covariance is $\B{R}_i = 361\cdot\B{I}_{256}$ for $1 \leq i \leq n_t$ (the parameter is chosen to be around $1$ \% of the maximum auto-variance.); similarly, the data is corrupted with the observational error drawn from $\B\epsilon_i^{\rm obs} \sim \mc{N}(\B{0},\B{R}_i)$.

-\paragraph{Optimization and PCG settings} We experimented with SketchPrec only and did not consider SketchSolv due to its inexactness in the descent direction.
-As before, the optimization is initialized with the background $\B{x}_0^{(0)} = \B{x}^b_0$ and terminated when $\frac{\|\nabla \mc{J}^{(k)} \|_\infty}{\|\nabla \mc{J}^{(0)} \|_\infty} < 10^{-6}$.
+\paragraph{Optimization and PCG settings} {While both SketchPrec and SketchSolv methods were tested, SketchSolv failed to converge within a reasonable amount of wall-time (likely due to the inexactness in the descent direction) and its results are not reported.} As before, the optimization is initialized with the background $\B{x}_0^{(0)} = \B{x}^b_0$ and terminated when $\frac{\|\nabla \mc{J}^{(k)} \|_\infty}{\|\nabla \mc{J}^{(0)} \|_\infty} < 10^{-6}$.
 PCG is terminated when the relative residual of the $k$-th iterate achieves a prespecified tolerance (here, $10^{-9}$).
 We compare the methods \begin{enumerate*}[label=(\roman*)] \item basic : Prec\_$\B{\gampr}$, Prec\_Lanczos, PrecA\_Lanczos, \item SketchPrec : RandSVD, Nystr\"om, and SingleView, \item SketchPrecA : RandSVD, Nystr\"om, and SingleView. \end{enumerate*} For the fixed sketch size case, we take $\ell = \ell_1 = 384$, and for the adaptive case, we take $\epsilon_{\rm re} = 10$ and $\epsilon_{\rm sk} = 1.01$.

 PrecA\_Lanczos refers to the adaptive method (in both sketch size and decision).
-The adaptivity in sketch size requires terminating the Lanczos procedure when the criterion in \cref{eqn:condtext} is met.
-It is similar to \cref{alg:arandsvd} with an initial $\ell$ Lanczos iterations, after which we test for the sketch size adaptivity condition.
+The adaptivity in sketch size requires terminating the Lanczos procedure when {the criterion $\kappa_{\rm sk} \le \epsilon_{\rm sk}$ (see, \cref{eqn:condtext}) is met.} It is similar to \cref{alg:arandsvd} with an initial $\ell$ Lanczos iterations, after which we test for the sketch size adaptivity condition.
 If it fails, we increment the Lanczos subspace by $\hat{\ell}$ more vectors and repeat till the condition is satisfied.

 \paragraph{Results}